 Globally, there are over 26 million patients suffering from heart failure (reference), yet there still is no definitive cure available.
 Thus, we believe that a new and novel treatment option for heart failure is in desperate need.

-The therapeutic benefits of VCAM-1-positive Cardiac Fibroblasts (VCFs) was originally discovered by Dr. Takahiro Iwamiya, one of our co-founders and co-CEOs.
-With extensive research experience on different types of fibroblasts, Dr. Iwamiya discovered that there were multiple subpopulations of cardiac fibroblasts, of which VCFs exhibited beneficial therapeutic effects against heart failure.
+VCAM-1-positive Cardiac Fibroblasts (VCFs) was originally discovered by Dr. Takahiro Iwamiya, one of our co-founders and co-CEOs.
+With extensive research experience on different types of fibroblasts, Dr. Iwamiya discovered that there were multiple subpopulations of cardiac fibroblasts, of which VCFs exhibited beneficial effects against heart failure.
 In conjunction with Kenichi Nogami, co-founder and co-CEO, they launched a team in 2014 and founded Metcela Inc. in early 2016 with a goal to bring this innovative technology to the market.

 So far, Metcela has discovered that VCFs have the ability to fundamentally change the microenvironment of the infarcted heart.
 VCFs release growth factors and cytokines to induce endogenous cardiomyocyte proliferation and lymphangiogenesis to improve the environment of the damaged heart.